mredenti/ModernCMake/slides/episodes/finding_packages.md

 CMake is a declarative language which contains 90+ commands.
 It contains general purpose constructs: set , unset, if , elseif , else , endif, foreach, while, break

+## DETECING EXTERNAL LIBRARIES: PKG-CONFIG

+see chapter-03/recipe-09; the example is in C

+We have so far discussed two ways of detecting external dependencies:
+Using find-modules shipped with CMake.
+This is generally reliable and well tested.
+However, not all packages have a find-module in the official release of CMake.
+Using <package>Config.cmake, <package>ConfigVersion.cmake,
+and <package>Targets.cmake files provided by the package vendor and installed alongside the package itself in standard locations.

+What if a certain dependency provides neither a find-module nor vendor-packaged CMake files?
+In this case, we are left with two options:
+Rely on the pkg-config utility to discover packages on the system.
+This relies on the package vendors distributing metadata about their packages in .pc configuration files.
+Write our own find-package module for the dependency.

+## Overview

+In this recipe, we will show how to leverage pkg-config from within CMake to locate the FFTW ìlibrary.
+The next recipe, Detecting external libraries: II.
+Writing a findmodule, will show how to write your own basic find-module for FFTW

+## Step by step instructions

+dfd

+## How it works?

+Once pkg-config is found, CMake will provide two functions to wrap the functionality offered by this program: pkg_check_modules, to find all modules (libraries and/or programs) in the passed list pkg_search_module, to find the first working module in the passed list These functions accept the REQUIRED and QUIET arguments, as find_package does.
+In more detail, our call to pkg_search_module is the following: pkg_search_module(
+ZeroMQ
+REQUIRED
+libzeromq libzmq lib0mq
+IMPORTED_TARGET
+)
+Here, the first argument is the prefix that will be used to name the target that is storing the result of the search for the ZeroMQ library: PkgConfig::ZeroMQ.
+Notice that we need to pass different options for the names of the library on the system: libzeromq, libzmq, and lib0mq.
+This is due to the fact that different operating systems and package managers can choose different names for the same package.

+## Writing a find module

+This recipe complements the previous recipe, Detecting external libraries: I. Using pkg-config.
+We will show how to write a basic find-module to locate the ZeroMQ messaging library on your system so that the detection of the library can be made to work on non-Unix operating systems.
+We will reuse the same server-client sample code.

+## explanation

+The module documentation consists of:

+An underlined heading specifying the module name.

+A simple description of what the module finds.
+More description may be required for some packages.
+If there are caveats or other details users of the module should be aware of, specify them here.

+A section listing imported targets provided by the module, if any.

+A section listing result variables provided by the module.

+Optionally a section listing cache variables used by the module, if any.

+If the package provides any macros or functions, they should be listed in an additional section, but can be documented by additional .rst: comment blocks immediately above where those macros or functions are defined.

+The find module implementation may begin below the documentation block.
+Now the actual libraries and so on have to be found.
+The code here will obviously vary from module to module (dealing with that, after all, is the point of find modules), but there tends to be a common pattern for libraries.

+## common pattern for finding the library
+steps

+## Step 1

+First, we try to use pkg-config to find the library.
+Note that we cannot rely on this, as it may not be available, but it provides a good starting point.

+find_package(PkgConfig)
+pkg_check_modules(PC_Foo QUIET Foo)
+This should define some variables starting PC_Foo_ that contain the information from the Foo.pc file

+## Step 2

+Just add a simple example with fftw

+-->